david618/rt/docs/IntroTest.md

 # Introduction to DC/OS Test

-This Document is detailed walk through of configuring and testing a DC/OS application.
+This Document is a detailed walk through of configuring and testing a DC/OS application.
 The input for this test (tcp-kafka) is a tcp listener that writes messages to a Kafka topic recording how many messages were written and the rate the messages were written to Kafka.
 The output (kafka-cnt) consumes a Kafka topic, counts the messages, and calculates the rate the messages were counted.

 ## Building Test Server